ern2150/FVCR/broadcast-stats.md

 Latest Date | Video / Audio
 -- | --
-11/07/2021 | THEN 2021 version (different starting with floating VCR, tons of camcorder and VCR footage, quick shot of Rydeen at the end) / Doktor Plekter - Kavo
+11/09/2021 | THEN 2021 version (different starting with floating VCR, tons of camcorder and VCR footage, quick shot of Rydeen at the end) / Doktor Plekter - Kavo
-11/07/2021 | Motocross indoors FUN (Stabilizer) / Network Music Ensemble - Rollercoaster
-11/07/2021 | Summertime Seaside Skullcrusher / (Love Theme from Omega Cop) 11/07/2021 | Robowar loves Reb Brown / Michael Sembello - Automatic Man
+11/09/2021 | WHAT'S WRONG WITH THOSE FUCKIN CARS MAN / Original audio, then FUN theme 11/09/2021 | Wicker Thunderdome from Death Cage (1988) into CHAMP / Eddie Johns - More Spell on You 11/09/2021 | Ski Masks and Flaming Chassis (Iron Angels) / Kali Uchis - After the Storm 11/09/2021 | Royal Warriors strangers in the day / Network Music Ensemble - Holiday for Lovers 11/09/2021 | Commando Fury Opener / (same as video) 11/09/2021 | Lethal Panther Grocery Guns / Alvvays - Dreams Tonite 11/09/2021 | That Girl Is Violating Parole Inside / Boys Town Gang - Signed Sealed Delivered 11/09/2021 | Barrel and Snorkel Strats / Heatwave - Lay It on Me 11/09/2021 | Fender bender turns into suitcase brawl then boat brawl / Delegation - Darlin (I Think About You) 11/07/2021 | Motocross indoors FUN (Stabilizer) / Network Music Ensemble - Rollercoaster 11/07/2021 | Summertime Seaside Skullcrusher / (Love Theme from Omega Cop) 11/07/2021 | Robowar loves Reb Brown / Michael Sembello - Automatic Man